s-reaungamornrat/deep-reinforment-learning/README.md

 # Project Details

 The project is part of **Udacity Deep Reinforcement Learning Nano Degree program**, involving training of an agent to collect bananas in a large square world.
-The agent is a [**Double-Deep Q Network (DDQN)**](!https://arxiv.org/abs/1509.06461) with [**Prioritized Experience Replay**](!https://arxiv.org/abs/1511.05952).
+The agent is a [**Double-Deep Q Network (DDQN)**](!https://arxiv.org/abs/1509.06461) with [**Prioritized Experience Replay**](!https://arxiv.org/abs/1511.05952) and [**Dueling Network Architecture**](!https://arxiv.org/abs/1511.06581).
 As general reinforcement learning, the problem invloves environment states percieved by the agent, actions selected and performed by the agent, rewards returned by the environment for each action at the next time step, next states.
 The following describe the definition of each the components
 - **Observation space** has 37 dimensions corresponding to the velocity of agent and ray-based perception of objects surrounding agent's forward direction
 - **Action space** has 4 dimensions corresponding to
    - 0 - move forward